| name | grill-me |

 - Keep the tone rigorous, not adversarial.

-- Maintain Snapshot internally while interrogating; do not emit a summary or plan while material open questions remain.
+- Maintain Snapshot, Evidence Brief, lane-status matrix, and decision packet internally while interrogating; do not emit a Snapshot, final summary, plan, spec, or implementation while material open questions remain.

-- Every material ambiguity must end up classified as answered, researched, assumed, deferred, or immaterial.
+- Every material ambiguity must end up classified as answered, researched, assumed, deferred, immaterial, or blocked.

 Closure criteria